 2022

-Amit Dalaya – MMPA, University of Toronto; Co-op, Ernst & Young
+Amit Dalaya – MMPA (Master of Management & Professional Accounting), University of Toronto; Co-op, Ernst & Young

 Joie Kim – Forensics Identification, Humber College; Student Border Services Officer, Canada Border Services Agency